 2. Hardware to Make Online Learning Happen

-While apps like Zoom have definitely been a gamechanger for creating a virtual classroom, hardware is equally important for online learning, notes Elie Reich, lead training specialist for ASU Prep Digital.
+While apps like Zoom have definitely been a gamechanger for creating a virtual classroom, hardware and classroom video conferencing equipment is equally important for online learning and is the key to maximizing virtual learning, notes Elie Reich, lead training specialist for ASU Prep Digital.

 “Besides the obvious need for devices and Internet access for all, we’ve found that providing teachers with two monitors is a game-changer for remote learning,” says Reich.
 “With double monitors, the teacher can simultaneously view the students while maintaining sight of the assessment tools, content, analytics, etc., to help them make instructional decisions on the fly,” she says.
 “In addition, giving teachers multiple, simple cameras–and training to set up—can also help showcase various instructional activities.”

 Curtis Forbes is founder of Forbes Music, a company that has been educating music students online since 2016.
 He says: “We’ve found that students and clients should consider investing in technology, where appropriate, to give the best experience possible.
 A good set of headphones can help eliminate distractions so students can stay focused on the class, and external audio devices will cut down on background noise to ensure students are able to send clean, crisp audio signals.”

 When teaching classes like music, he says: “The use of technology to improve audio quality is an easy way for students to help their teachers help them, especially if the student is singing or playing an instrument.”

 3. Virtual Classroom Technologies for Creation, Creativity and Engagement